-Base Salary: Discretion of the President to set salary and wages of the Public Auditor Status: Appointment Duties and Responsibilities: Manages the administrative functions of the OPA; Manages and reviews audits performed by staff auditors; Prepares and drafts all audit reports; Assigns and supervises the work of the Investigator; Carry-out duties of national, regional and international memberships; Prepares and testifies the OPA's Budget Efforts are ongoing to recruit and hire the Public Auditor.
+Base Salary: Discretion of the President to set salary and wages of the Public Auditor Status: Appointment Duties and Responsibilities: Manages the administrative functions of the OPA; Manages and reviews audits performed by staff auditors; Prepares and drafts all audit reports; Assigns and supervises the work of the Investigator; Carry-out duties of national, regional and international memberships; Prepares and testifies the OPA's Budget ❖ Efforts are ongoing to recruit and hire the Public Auditor.
 Advertisements have been published announcing the vacancy and Office of the President is awaiting responses from interested applicants.
+The Office of the President has submitted its nominee to the Congress for confirmation.
+As of the date of this report, the Congress has yet to schedule a hearing.
+Acting Public Auditor Pay Level:

-Acting Public Auditor Pay Level: Base Salary: \$50,000 Status: Appointed by Chief Justice to carry-out duties of the Public Auditor until the position is filled Audit Manager - VACANT Pay Level: 17-7 Base Salary: \$37,040 Status: Exempt Duties and Responsibilities: Plans and schedules all audit activities; Supervises and reviews the work of staff auditors; Prepares and drafts audit reports; Functions include obtaining, reviewing, recording, cataloging and if appropriate, distributing literature that applies to audit techniques and procedures; Provides on-the-job training for staff auditors; Prepares audit planning and audit programs with staff auditors; Advise the Public Auditor of the progress of audits; Ensure that government auditing standards are followed in audit work; Perform other related duties assigned by the Public Auditor • Due to budget constraints, the OPA is unable to fill this key position.
+Base Salary: \$50,000 Status: Appointed by Chief Justice to carry-out duties of the Public Auditor until the position is filled Audit Manager - VACANT Pay Level: 17-7 Base Salary: \$37,040 Status: Exempt Duties and Responsibilities: Plans and schedules all audit activities; Supervises and reviews the work of staff auditors; Prepares and drafts audit reports; Functions include obtaining, reviewing, recording, cataloging and if appropriate, distributing literature that applies to audit techniques and procedures; Provides on-the-job training for staff auditors; Prepares audit planning and audit programs with staff auditors; Advise the Public Auditor of the progress of audits; Ensure that government auditing standards are followed in audit work; Perform other related duties assigned by the Public Auditor ❖ Due to budget constraints, the OPA is unable to fill this key position.